vikas9dev/spring-ai/docs/09-observability-in-spring-ai---metrics,-monitoring-&-tracing_combined.md

 This will create four Docker containers during startup.

 ### Accessing the Zager UI
-The Zager UI can be accessed at port 1686.
+The Zager UI can be accessed at port [16686](http://localhost:16686).

 ### Testing the UI with Postman
 Before testing the UI, trigger some I/O operations using Postman:

-1. Trigger local time related requests.
+1. Trigger local time related requests:- `curl --location 'http://localhost:8080/api/tools/local-time?message=What%20is%20the%20current%20time%20in%20Frankfurt%3F' \
+--header 'username: testUser19'`
-2. Trigger Rag document related API requests.
+2. Trigger Rag document related API requests:- `curl --location 'http://localhost:8080/api/rag/random/chat?message=What%20is%20the%20current%20time%20in%20London%3F' \
+--header 'username: testUser99'`

 Once you get successful responses from both APIs, refresh the Zager UI.